matn7/Google-Platform-Notes/flashcard/Microservices.md

 can be used as a separator instead of the pipe (|).

 Based on the provided functions, the framework offers various ways to expose them according to our needs.
-For instance, Spring Cloud Function can automatically expose the functions specified in 'spring.cloud.function.definition' as REST endpoints.
+For instance, Spring Cloud Function can automatically expose the functions specified in `spring.cloud.function.definition` as REST endpoints.
 This allows you to package the application, deploy it on a FaaS platform such as Knative, and instantly have a serverless Spring Boot application.
 But that is not what we want.
-Moving forward, the next step involves integrating with Spring Cloud Stream and binding the function to message channel within an event broker like RabbitMQ.
+Moving forward, the next step involves integrating with **Spring Cloud Stream** and binding the function to message channel within an event broker like RabbitMQ.

 ### Why to use Spring Cloud Stream?

 Spring Cloud Stream is a framework designed for creating scalable, event-driven, and streaming applications.
 Its core principle is to allow developers to focus on the business logic while the framework takes care of infrastructure-related tasks, such as integrating with a message broker.

 Spring Cloud Stream leverages the native capabilities of each message broker, while also providing an abstraction layer to ensure a consistent experience regardless of the underlying middleware.
 By just adding a dependency to your project, you can have functions automatically connected to an external message broker.
-The beauty of this approach is that you don't need to modify any application code; you simply adjust the configuration in the 'application.yaml' file.
+The beauty of this approach is that you don't need to modify any application code; you simply adjust the configuration in the `application.yaml` file.

 The framework supports integrations with RabbitMQ, Apache Kafka, Kafka Streams, and Amazon Kinesis.
 There are also integrations maintained by partners for Google PubSub, Solace PubSub+, Azure Event Hubs, and Apache RocketMQ.

 The core building blocks of Spring Cloud Stream are:
 * Destination Binders: Components responsible to provide integration with the external messaging systems.
 * Destination Bindings: Bridge between the external messaging system and application code (producer/consumer) provided